 Recursion is one of the popular problem-solving approaches in data structure and algorithms.
-Even some problem-solving approaches are totally based on recursion: decrease and conquer, divide and conquer, DFS traversal of tree and graph, backtracking, top-down approach of dynamic programming, etc. So learning time complexity analysis of recursion is critical to understand these approaches and improving our code's efficiency.
+Even some problem-solving approaches are totally based on recursion: Decrease and conquer, Divide and conquer, DFS traversal of tree and graph, Backtracking, Top-down approach of dynamic programming, etc. So learning analysis of recursion is critical to understanding the thought process behind these approaches and improving the code performance.

-Sometimes programmers find it challenging to analyze recursive algorithms due to their mathematical details.
-But working with recursive algorithms becomes easy when we understand recursive patterns and methods used in the analysis.
-Without delaying further, let's learn fundamental concepts related to recursion time complexity.
+Sometimes programmers find it challenging to analyze recursion due to its mathematical details.
+However, working with recursion becomes easy when we understand various patterns of recursive algorithms and methods used in the analysis.
+So let's start the idea step by step!

-A recurrence relation is an equation describing a sequence where any term is defined using its previous terms.
-We use recurrence relation to analyze recursive function time complexity in terms of input size.
+A recurrence relation is a mathematical equation where any term is defined using its previous terms.
+We use recurrence relations to analyze the time complexity of recursive algorithms in terms of input size.
+But the critical question is: How can we write the recurrence relation of a recursive algorithm?
+Let's think!?

-The above formula provides an approach to define recurrence relation of every recursive algorithm.
-Then, we solve this recurrence relation and calculate the overall time complexity for recursion in terms of Big-O notation.
-Let's understand this better via examples of various recurrence relations of popular recursive algorithms.
+We can use the above formula to define the recurrence relation of every recursive function.
+We then solve this recurrence relation and calculate the overall time complexity in terms of Big-O notation.
+Let's better understand this via examples of various recurrence relations of popular recursive algorithms.

 reverse (A[], l, r)